pkalidasan/Final-project/README.md

 4)Heatmap

-.
-Hyperparameter Tuning:
+# Feature Selection:
+RandomForestRegressor: Used to identify important features.

+# Model Training :
+Here various type regression models were trained:

+Linear Regression
+Decision Tree Regressor
+Random Forest Regressor
+Gradient Boosting Regressor
+XGBoost Regressor

+By using these models the Random Forest Regressor is considered as the best performing model

+# Hyperparameter Tuning and saving the model:

-•	Use GridSearchCV to tune hyperparameters and optimize model performance.
+Use GridSearchCV to tune hyperparameters and optimize model performance.

-CONCLUSION
+Best Parameters: Identified and applied to improve model performance Model Saving: Here we save the best performing model.

+# Predictions:
+After the saving abd evaluation then we will make the predictions on unseen data and then the results will be displayed.

+# Conclusion:

 In conclusion, The machine learning model developed in this project has successfully demonstrated its ability to predict feed grain prices with a high degree of accuracy.
 By leveraging historical data, geographical information, and temporal factors, the model provides valuable insights that can aid farmers, suppliers, and market analysts in making informed decisions regarding production, inventory management, and pricing strategies.
 The predictive power of this model can help mitigate the challenges posed by market demand fluctuations, seasonal trends, and economic factors.

-FUTURE WORK
+# Future work:

 Future work could focus on integrating additional variables such as weather patterns, global economic indicators, and more granular geographical data to further enhance the model’s accuracy and robustness.
 Additionally, exploring advanced machine learning techniques and models could provide even more precise predictions, thereby offering greater support to stakeholders in the agricultural sector